theodorosploumis/apache-log-generator/README.md

 A simple php file that can generate fake apache2 access log files.

 ### Usage
-You can add your own `setting.php`.
+You can add your own `settings.php`.

 ```
 // Generate gz log files
 php -f generateLogFile.php
 ```
-This will generate by default 10 log files of 10,000 rows each (~1.1MB) on folder 'logs'.
+This will generate by default 10 log files of 10,000 rows each (~1.1MB) on folder 'logs' as also as the equivalent .gz files.

 ### License